 Employees in the Pay For Performance Program shall receive base pay with the pay range for their classification.
 Pay ranges reflect the market pay levels for similar jobs in the labor markets where the Commission competes for qualified labor.
 The pay range minimum is the lowest base pay rate payable to an employee.
-The market target is the average base pay for that job in the labor market.
+The market target for each classification shall be set by the Commission.
 The market target is the maximum base pay that the Commission will pay for a job.